 Hire a Tramper at Bedgebury National Pinetum and Forest

-There are two forest routes you can use taking you under the canopy of the forest giving you the opportunity to spot deer, migrating birds and wild flowers.
-You can choose a short 2 mile circular route, or escape the crowds and enjoy our peaceful 6 mile circular route.
+There are two forest routes in over 800 hectares of mixed conifer and broadleaf woodland.
+The trails sheltered by the canopy of the forest give you the opportunity to spot deer, migrating birds and wild flowers.
+You can choose a short 2 mile circular route, or escape the busier parts of the cycle trails and enjoy our peaceful 6 mile circular route.

 - The trail is a hard gravel track suitable for most weather conditions, and is uneven in places.

 - Both routes have both gentle and moderate inclines.
 Steeper inclines are highlighted on the map with chevrons.